common-workflow-lab/python-cwlgen/doc/source/index.rst

-.. pycwl - Python3 library for manipulation and generation of CWL tools.
+.. pycwl - Python library for manipulation and generation of CWL tools.

 Welcome to pycwl's documentation!